 This option is better if you would prefer your baby to be cleaned up with a diaper on before holding them.
 This the standard procedure for a cesarean birth as you will still be on the operating table.

-You may also feel sick, tired, shaky or too medicated to hold your baby properly after birth.
+You may also feel sick, tired, shaky or too medicated to hold your baby correctly after birth.
 Your birth partner can opt for skin to skin or support baby next to you.

 Your religion may not promote skin to skin contact at birth, let your caregiver know this before delivery.